And a Frankentree in Every Garage

 Your new skill is marketable as I’m finding out.
 How many people will pay you to make them a fruit tree that gives them four to six months of the most delicious apples adapted to your region?
 Let’s find out!
 I just did my first paying frankentree job (bride of frankentree) for my neighbors Dan and Leslie and they seem very pleased to try giving an old apple tree a makeover.
 It made good apples before, but it will make lots of different good apples now.
 I have another such job scheduled this spring too.

 I’m a problem solver.
 I not only solve them, it order to be a good problem solver, I have to look for them constantly in everything.
-Just ask my someone who has had to live with me.
+Just ask anyone who has had to live with me.
 So what’s the downside to a frankentree?
 There are very few really.

 If the tree is too old and you have to cut down to large stubs, you could get some rot that will shorten the life of the tree.
 In many cases, that is not necessary though.
 I prefer to stay within cuts that are 3/4 inches and down, but you just have to weigh the value of the tree as it is and the value of it as a frankentree, or more usually the value of a certain form of the tree, because if it’s very overgrown, you’ll want to simplify the framework and probably bring the head down.
 That’s will make it easier to graft, maintain and harvest.